Skip to main content

 Examples:

-git checkout -b story/US2434515-developer-toolkit
+$ git checkout -b story/US2434515-developer-toolkit

-git checkout -b defect/DE308703-button-accessibility
+$ git checkout -b defect/DE308703-button-accessibility

-git checkout -b refactor/select-list-multi-docs
+$ git checkout -b refactor/select-input-multi-docs

-git checkout -b story/US1533842-use-loading-overlay
+$ git checkout -b story/US1533842-use-loading-overlay

 Branch Name Rules:

-• Branch prefix must start with story, defect, refactor, or release
+• Branch prefix must start with story/, defect/, refactor/, or release/

-Secure Groups
+Secure groups

-Visit secure.uhc.com to request permissions groups:
+Visit Secure to request permissions for the following group:

-Developer Tools
+Developer tools

-If you're ready to get started with Abyss on your own, checkout the Abyss StarterKit (coming soon) to get started.
+If you're ready to get started with Abyss on your own, check out the Abyss StarterKit (coming soon) to get started.

-Design Tools
+Design tools

 Abyss has a dedicated team of designers creating a Design Kit on Figma.
 Below are some resources to help developers navigate these tools: